phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 881440
-#Number of Trump Tweets: 286238
+#Number of Trump Tweets: 286650
-#Number of Clinton Tweets: 186659
-#Number of Cruz Tweets: 179442
+#Number of Cruz Tweets: 179847
-#Number of Sanders Tweets: 125556
+#Number of Sanders Tweets: 125871
-#Number of Rubio Tweets: 45888
+#Number of Rubio Tweets: 45994
 #Number of Jeb!
-Tweets: 34720
+Tweets: 34799
-#Number of Carson Tweets: 13093
+#Number of Carson Tweets: 13112
-#Number of Kasich Tweets: 9871
+#Number of Kasich Tweets: 9885
+#Total Number of Tweets:
+#Number of Clinton Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---